 - Repair any holes.
-Fill in deep cracks, holes, or uneven areas in the concrete with concrete patch or mortar, applied with a trowel and let dry as per the manufacturer's directions.
+Fill in all deep cracks, holes, or uneven areas in the concrete with concrete patch or mortar, applied with a trowel and allowed to dry as per the manufacturer's directions.

 - Prime your concrete surface to fill in its pores and help paint adhere.
 Apply exterior grade concrete block filler, which will require 2 hours' drying time and another 6 hours before it can be painted.

-- Don't use regular exterior paint -- it's not made for concrete and will tend to crack and peel as the concrete expands and contracts.
-Instead, choose dedicated driveway paint or masonry paint (aka "elastomeric"), which may be tinted to the color of your choice.
-Because these are much thicker than standard exterior paint, you will need special equipment to apply them.
+- Don't use regular exterior paint -- it's not made for concrete and will tend to crack and peel as the material expands and contracts.
+Instead, choose dedicated driveway or masonry paint (aka "elastomeric"), which may be tinted to a color you choose.
+Because this is much thicker than standard exterior paint, you'll need special equipment.
 Look for masonry paintbrushes and "texture" or "high capacity" rollers.
 Attach a long arm to your roller or an extender to your brush to make it easier to cover large areas.

 - Add masonry paint thinner to the paint for your first coat and mix well.
 Apply paint smoothly and evenly.
 You are likely to need two or more coats for proper coverage.
 Let dry for at least several hours (check instructions on the paint can) before applying an additional coat.
 The second and any subsequent coats do not require thinning.

-- After the final coat of paint is thoroughly dry, apply concrete sealant to protect the paint and make your handiwork last longer.
-You can purchase sealant in your choice of either glossy or matte finish, and apply it with a brush or roller.
-A second coat may be advisable in areas where there is heavy vehicle or foot traffic or where furniture is frequently moved across the floor, such as a driveway, swimming pool surround, or patio.
+- Apply concrete sealant to protect the paint and make your handiwork last longer, after the final coat is thoroughly dry.
+Purchase sealant in your choice of glossy or matte finish, and apply with a brush or roller.
+A second coat may be advisable in areas with heavy vehicle or foot traffic or where furniture is frequently moved across the floor, such as a driveway, swimming pool surround, or patio.